 Pete will return soon in the blog but for now cast your eyes over the panel below his strip.
 This has surely got to rank as one of the strangest competitions ever to grace a comic.
 And I'm only talking about the prize, nevermind the rest(!), drawn by editor Tony Husband:

-Ok, so now it's time for something… well I can't say "different" as that wouldn't really narrow it down, but anyway instead of making you wait like I did with the StreetHogs I've decided to post up each instalment of the following story within each actual issue post.
+Ok, so now it's time for something different.
+Well that doesn't really narrow it down, does it?
+But anyway, instead of making you wait like I did with the Street-Hogs I've decided to post up each instalment of the following story within each actual issue post.

 Following the success of the 'Hogs and the superb artwork of J.T.
 Dogg, Oink! moved on to their unofficial "sibling" strip, another epic multi-part parody told in double-page spreads, this time written by Lew Stringer.
 IPC’s very own Eagle and 2000AD comic hero Dan Dare was now the target and all I can say is this must've been the most fun to write and draw.
 It's certainly great fun to read.